Backcountry Search and Rescue Surcharge

 Approximately 2,500 active BSAR volunteers operate in Colorado.
 Each volunteer spends roughly $2,000-$2,500 per year for training and equipment to be able to volunteer.
 In total, BSAR volunteers spend roughly $5 million annually to volunteer their time to search for stranded, lost and injured individuals in the backcountry.
 That amount does not account for the hundreds of thousands of dollars in team operating costs, team vehicles, BSAR equipment, communications equipment and technology.

-CPW has made a concerted effort to engage potentially impacted outdoor recreation communities in discussions about the surcharge rate adjustment.
-CPW is also consulting with the county sheriffs and the Colorado Search and Rescue Association for input on the proposed surcharge increase.
+CPW made a concerted effort to engage potentially impacted outdoor recreation communities in discussions about the surcharge rate adjustment.
+CPW also consulted with the county sheriffs and the Colorado Search and Rescue Association for input on the proposed surcharge increase.